wesley-dean/routeros_ssl/README.md

 The tool can be configured by several mechanisms:

-1. configuration file
+1. configuration files
-2. environment variable
-3. command line option
+2. command line options

 #### Configuration Files